"JUST US RESCUE"

 Also, rescue dogs are NOT INFERIOR pets versus one bought from a pet store or a breeder.
 A lot of dogs in rescue actually come from the same kennels (some show), breeders, hobbyists, and pet stores.
 They are no less or more likely to have genetic problems than any other dog.
 A lot of individuals who do rescue actually raise a specific breed of dog (or have in the past) and are quite knowledgeable about their specific breed of choice.
 Now we aren't breed specific ourselves when it comes to the rescue dogs, but we are selective in the types of dogs we accept and we are very familiar especially with sighthounds in particular, as well as schnauzers, but we have had quite a cross-section of breeds over the years; most are purebred, but there are many wonderful mixes out there too.
 We have recently tried to start limiting to mostly smaller dogs as we can take in more of those than we can big dogs, even though we are really big dog people at heart.
 Just makes more sense to help as many as we can at a time, so it's smaller sizes mostly.

-I would have to say the best advantage to adopting a rescue pet is that EVERYTHING is usually already done...that includes all vaccinations, basic testing (heartworm exam; fecal exam), veterinary exams and physicals, spayed or neutered, dentals/teethcleaning if needed, socialization and training, groomed, and usually housebroken or well-started on the process....you can't get much better than that....I will also say that we treat our rescues no different than our own pets and even the Whippets we occasionally raise....they all get the same care and attention and are considered part of the family, and we wouldn't have it any other way.....
+I would have to say the best advantage to adopting a rescue pet is that EVERYTHING is usually already done by us...that includes all vaccinations, basic testing (heartworm exam; fecal exam), veterinary exams and physicals, spayed or neutered, dentals/teethcleaning if needed, socialization and training, groomed, and usually housebroken or well-started on the process....you can't get much better than that....I will also say that we treat our rescues no different than our own pets and they are considered as part of our family for as long as they are here....they all get the same care and attention and are considered part of the family unit, and we wouldn't have it any other way.....

 Awarded to quality pet websites. (dogs, puppies, cats, horses)